 Margaret E. Madden, Ph.D., Siena’s vice president for academic affairs, was named acting president by the trustees at the start of Br.
 Ed’s medical leave in June.
 She will now serve as interim president while Siena continues its presidential search.

 “Br.
 Ed led Siena with grace and humility, and he will be deeply missed by our faculty, students and staff,” said Madden.
 “His influence on Siena was profound.
 He was one of the kindest and most trustworthy people I have ever worked with.
 I feel fortunate that he was part of my professional and personal life, and I shall always cherish his mentorship, insight, and good humor.”

 Br.
-Ed’s funeral and interment will be held at St. Bonaventure University in St. Bonaventure (Allegany), N.Y., where he was an alumnus, trustee, professor and administrator before coming to Siena.
-The wake and Mass of Resurrection will be held in the university’s chapel August 3-4, with burial to follow in the campus cemetery August 5.
+Ed’s funeral and interment was held August 3-4 at St. Bonaventure University in St. Bonaventure (Allegany), N.Y., where he was an alumnus, trustee, professor and administrator before coming to Siena.
+The Siena community will celebrate Br.
+Ed's life with a public mass and reception on Tuesday, September 17 at 4 p.m. in the Alumni Recreation Center on campus.

 In lieu of flowers, Br.
 Ed’s family and the friars of the Holy Name Province suggest donations be made to advance the Franciscan mission of one of the three Franciscan schools that helped form and shape Br.
 Ed’s life: Timon High School, Buffalo; St. Bonaventure University, or Siena College.
 At Siena donations will go to The Br.
 F. Edward Coughlin, OFM Endowment to Advance Franciscan Values at Siena College.

 He is survived by one brother, four sisters and several nieces and nephews.